How the Plasma Cutting Process Works

 Matter exists in four states.
 They are solid, liquid, gas and plasma.
 Adding ever increasing energy causes a solid to become a liquid, then a gas.
-And finally, a plasma is created when enough energy is applied.
+Finally, a plasma is created when enough energy is applied.
 The resulting plasma is now capable of carrying electrical current like a copper wire.
 Lightning is naturally occurring plasma.

 Plasma Cutting Process

 Plasma arc cutting is capable of cutting all metals.
 The process is commonly used to cut steel, stainless steel and aluminum.
 Plasma cutting systems range in amperage output from 20 to 1,000 amps.
 High definition plasma systems using oxygen as the plasma gas have a capacity of piercing and production cutting steel up to 2.0” at 400 amps.
 High power systems using plasma gas mixtures of argon and hydrogen have the capacity to cut up to 6.0” stainless or aluminum at 1,000 amps.

 Plasma Arc Cutting (PAC) power supplies are the Constant Current (CC) type as are powers supplies used for stick electrode (SMAW) and TIG welding (GTAW).
 However, PAC power supplies output much higher voltage.
 Open circuit voltage may be as high as 400 VDC.
 Constricting the plasma jet through a nozzle increases the arc density.
 Plasma cutting torches include a component to swirl the plasma gas forcing non-ionized gases outward.
 Swirling the plasma gas causes the cooler un-ionized boundary layer of gas around the plasma column to become wider, squeezing the arc and further increasing the arc density, length and temperature.
 Swirling the plasma gas also increases nozzle life.
 The plasma arc column can achieve temperatures of approx. 24,000º K (or 42,000º F).